-A Texas eviction notice is used to inform a tenant that they’re in violation of their lease agreement, and steps are being made to remove them from the rental property unless they correct the problem.
+A Texas eviction notice informs a tenant they’re in violation of their lease and the landlord is taking steps to remove them from the rental property unless they correct the problem.
+If the tenant ignores the issue, the landlord can file a forcible entry and detainer eviction case at the Justice of the Peace Court.

 By Type